Connection between net promoter score and golf club membership retention

 Sharing experience

-To be able to leverage the inherent power of social media, golf clubs should be more open and prepared to conversations in their and other social media channels.
-Customers in our days want reciprocal relationship (vs "broadcasting" communication style) and feel to be heard.
-I think openness can affect golf clubs' NPS.
-Openness can directly improve NPS in 2 areas:
+To be able to leverage the inherent power of social media, golf clubs should be more open and prepared for conversations in their own and other social media channels.

 1. converting Passives to Promoters;